FSM transitional living Guidelines

 We wish you nothing but success! - Pastor Ron Hutchins

-1. Individuals will be interviewed before accepted into our Transitional Living Programs.
-We require a 90-day minimum commitment up to one year.
+1. Individuals will be interviewed before being accepted into our Transitional Living Programs.
+We require a 90-day minimum commitment of up to one year.

-3. Individuals are required to attend all meetings, Church services, and special events.
+3. Individuals are required to complete all curriculum and participate in all meetings, church services, and special events.

 4. Financial Requirements:

-Rent is $90.00 per week to include room and board, utilities, laundry, food (staples), and transportation to and from all FSM meetings.
-If FSM is transporting you to and from work, we will require $30 per week for gas expenses.
+Rent is $90.00 per week including room and board, utilities, laundry, and basic food items.
+Transportation to and from work and ministry-related activities is $30 per week.
+Additional gas expenses will be required for personal transportation needs.
 (Note: If you are Court ordered by A.C.C. all policies and guidelines regarding financial assistance will be enforced according to their recommendations.)

-A. Until employment is obtained you will be expected to volunteer your time for various ministry jobs and community services as needed.
+A. You are required to seek employment in the first week upon arriving.
+Until employment is obtained you will be expected to volunteer your time for various ministry jobs and community services as needed.
 We will help you find employment but it is your responsibility to do all you can to seek and find gainful employment.

 B. When employment is obtained all income is to be accounted for and surrendered to Freedom Seekers Ministry.
 Your funds will be set up on an account until you fulfill your commitment and obligations to Freedom Seekers.
 The entry fee is NON-REFUNDABLE.

-D. Effective on your first check or as soon as you have funds available in your account, you will be allotted $50.00 per week for personal expenses.
+D. Effective on your first check, or as soon as you have funds available in your account, you will be allotted $100.00 per week for personal expenses.
 When you are fulfilling your financial obligations to FSM, you will be allotted additional grocery expenses and any legal expenses such as fines, child support, and miscellaneous fees.

-After the completion of this 90-day period, an individual has the choice to continue with the program and commit to 9 months of discipleship or to leave the transitional living program.
-We still encourage those who choose to leave transitional living to be involved with the ministry.
+After the completion of the 90-day period, an individual has the choice to remain and commit to 6 months to one year.
+We still encourage those who choose to leave transitional living to continue to be involved with the ministry.

-The 9-month discipleship program will include responsibilities and expectations.
+The 6 months to one-year discipleship program will include responsibilities and expectations.
 This period will include setting and achieving short and long-term goals, budgeting, spiritual growth studies, mentorship, and more involvement in our ministry teams and meetings.

 C. Spiritual growth studies will include an in-depth study of the Word, consistent personal devotion time, preparation of sermons, and journaling.